cgbeutler/GameMathReference/Vector2D.md

 It's good to be aware of which type of input you are dealing with, especially when using those values to scale movement based on the controller.
 Generally speaking, circular-space inputs allow scaling top-down movement without having your character move faster diagonally that up and down.
 Meanwhile, square-space inputs are better for scaling side-scroller characters, as moving the stick diagonally shouldn't cause the player to slow down horizontally.

-The naive approach to moving from square to circular space is to normalize the vector.
+The naïve approach to moving from square to circular space is to normalize the vector.
 This, sadly, chops the vector short instead of properly scaling it.
 Moving the controller diagonally would reach it's max halfway out, then have a large live-zone in the corner.
 In other words, you get this:

 ![](./img/square_vec_normalized.png)